seanwhs/Tutorials/NextJS/Greymatter-LMS/4-Progress-Transaction-Engine.md

 /**
  * Fetches the set of lessonIds this signed-in user has already completed.
  * This is "Parallel Fetch B" from the architecture — Neon progress data,
- * fetched independently from Sanity's content structure.
+ * fetched independently from Sanity's content structure [1].
  */
 export async function getCompletedLessonIds(): Promise<string[]> {
   const { userId } = await auth();